iabraham/tscluster/README.md

 ### Interactive access

 For interactive access create a conda environment using the `ysjupyt.yml` file.
 Then `cd` into the folder you want and run `jupyter notebook`.
-Open the `interactive.ipynb` notebook.
+Open the `interactive.ipynb` notebook and run:

+  `from for_jupyter import all_data`

 ### Running on cluster